 How does Bitcoin work?

-While the general public perceives Bitcoin as some kind of physical looking coin, it is actually far from that.
-Under the hood, Bitcoin is actually a distributed accounting ledger that is stored in a form of a chain of blocks, hence the name blockchain.
+While the general public perceives Bitcoin as a physical looking coin, it is actually far from that.
+Under the hood, it is a distributed accounting ledger that is stored as a chain of blocks - hence the name blockchain.

-In a centralized system like the ones operated by a commercial bank, given a situation where Alice wants to transact with Bob, the bank is the only entity that holds the ledger that describes how much balance Alice and Bob has.
+Let's compare how Bitcoin is different from a commercial bank, which operates as a centralized system.
+Given a situation where Alice wants to transact with Bob, the bank is the only entity that holds the ledger that describes how much balance Alice and Bob has.
 As the bank maintains the ledger, they will do the verification as to whether Alice has enough funds to send to Bob.
 Finally when the transaction successfully takes place, the Bank will deduct Alice’s account and credit Bob’s account with the latest amount.

 Bitcoin conversely works in a decentralized manner.
 Since there is no central figure like a bank to verify the transactions and maintain the ledger, a copy of the ledger is distributed across Bitcoin nodes.
 A node is a piece of software that anybody can download and run to participate in the network.
 With that, everybody has a copy of how much balance Alice and Bob has, and there will be no dispute of fund balance.

-Now, if Alice were to transact with Bob using Bitcoin.
-Alice will have to broadcast her transaction to the network that she intends to send $1 to Bob in equivalent amount of Bitcoin.
-How would the system be able to determine that she has enough Bitcoin to execute the transaction and also to ensure she does not double spend that same amount.
+Now, if Alice were to transact with Bob using bitcoin.
+Alice will have to broadcast her transaction to the network that she intends to send $1 to Bob in equivalent amount of bitcoin.
+So how does the system determine if Alice has enough bitcoin to execute the transaction?

-Since running these computer rigs cost money due to capital expenditure for buying the rigs and the cost of electricity, miners are rewarded with new supply of Bitcoins that is part of its monetary system and some amount of fees paid by the person who wishes to transact (in this case it is Alice).
+Since running computer rigs cost money due to capital expenditure, which includes the cost of the rigs and the cost of electricity, miners are rewarded with new supply of bitcoins.
+This is the monetary system behind Bitcoin, where the fees for validating transactions on the network is paid by the person who wishes to transact (in this case it is Alice).